 My name is Tim Flaherty.
 Since 2001, I have been defending military members accused of crimes in Fort Walton Beach and throughout Okaloosa County.
 Brandy Merrifield is my partner.
 Criminal Defense is the only area of law we have ever practiced.

-If you are ready to work with local attorneys with a track record of successfully defending military clients in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097.
+If you are ready to work with local Fort Walton Beach military arrest lawyers with a track record of success, call Flaherty Defense Firm at (850) 243-6097.
 We’ll be glad to talk with you about your charges, your options, and what we can do to help.
 There is no charge for the call, and at the very least, you’ll get your questions answered and some peace of mind.

 You protect our country.
 Flaherty Defense Firm will protect your future.

 As a service member, you are dealing with this on two different levels: You have the criminal case in civilian court, and you also have the military side to worry about.

 Whether you are stationed at Eglin AFB, Hurlburt Field AFB, Duke Field, or you are with 7th Group, we can help you.
 If you are stationed at another base but were here on TDY, we can help you.
 Securing the right result on the civilian side can have huge positive impacts on the military side.

 Career killing charges for military members in Fort Walton Beach